sfdeloach/docker/README.md

   $ docker-compose down
 ```

-## Creating a Production Grade Workflow
+## creating a production grade workflow

 The workflow is a cycle: